jethrocsau/jethrocsau.github.io/content/post/AF2-2of2/index.md

 ---
-title: AlphaFold2 for Cyclic Peptide Design - A Literature Review (2/2)
+title: AlphaFold2 for Cyclic Peptide Design - A Deep-dive into Generative Drug Design (2/2)
 summary: Literature Review on the AF2 architecture and its use for cyclic peptide design
 date: 2024-05-25
 authors: